winsome-nandini/Automatic-Vehicle-Speed-Limiter-for-School-Hospital-Zones/README.md

 | Ayush Vishwakarma | Project Member | ayush.vishwakarma_ec23@gla.ac.in | https://github.com/Ayush-vishwakarma-git |
 | Dr. Saurabh Singh | Faculty Mentor | saurab.singh@gla.ac.in           | N/A                                      |

 ---

-# Acknowledgements

-We sincerely thank our mentor for continuous guidance throughout the project.

-We also acknowledge the valuable feedback and technical insights received from professionals at Silicon Labs during project discussions and evaluations.

-Their suggestions helped shape the future scope and practical applicability of this work.